zloirock/core-js/CONTRIBUTING.md

 Contributions are always welcome.
 If you don't know how you can help, you can check [issues](https://github.com/zloirock/core-js/issues) or ask [**@zloirock**](https://github.com/zloirock).

+## I want to help with code, but I don't know how

+There is always some ["help wanted" issues](https://github.com/zloirock/core-js/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22help+wanted%22).
+You can look at them first.

 ## How to add a new polyfill

 - The polyfill implementation should be added to the [`packages/core-js/modules`](./packages/core-js/modules) directory.